fariha23/recommendation_system_creditcard/notebooks/Recommendation_System_v1/ReadMe.txt

             'count_per_merch': popularity (number of visits by users) of other similar merchants 'meanamt_per_merch: mean amount (dollars) spent by other users at the similar merchants

-6. Function Name: recommendationSystem(merchant_user_visited,SimMethod,df_mtx,merchant_popularity_count,count_per_merch, meanamt_per_merch,Threshold_Sim_Score,\
+6. Function Name: recommendationSystem_A(merchant_user_visited,SimMethod,df_mtx,merchant_popularity_count,count_per_merch, meanamt_per_merch,Threshold_Sim_Score,\
                          Threshold_Num_MeanAmt, Threshold_Num_Visit,top_merch_list):
 	Input:   merchant_user_visited: The merchant we are comparing other merchants to
 	         SimMethod: 'Pearson' or 'Cosine'
 	         df_mtx: The sparse matrix created for similarity calculations between uid and merchants
 	         merchant_popularity_count: A series created showing visits of users to the merchant 'merchant_user_visited'
 	         count_per_merch: series returned by function 'filters'
                  meanamt_per_merch: series returned by function 'filters'
 		Threshold_Sim_Score: Minimum similarity score at which two merchants are considered 'similar'.
 (0=too tolerant (accept all), 1: no tolerance(accept none))
 		The value is set in the main script
 		Threshold_Num_MeanAmt: Minimum mean amount of dollars spent on the merchants in the data frame to be considered for recommendations.
 The value is set in the main script
 		Threshold_Num_Visit: Minimum number of visits (count of records) to the merchants in the data frame to be considered for recommendations.
 The value is set in the main
 		top_merch_list: List of top merchants with which all similarities be calculated and recommendations are created.
 List returned from 'top_merch' function
-	Output: Based on either Cosine SimMethod or Pearson SimMethod, Top recommendations are returned
+	Output: Based on either Cosine SimMethod or Pearson SimMethod, Top recommendations are returned in the form of list

+7. Function Name: recommendationSystem_B(merchant_user_visited,df_mtx,merchant_popularity_count,count_per_merch,meanamt_per_merch,\
+                                           Threshold_Sim_Score,Threshold_Num_MeanAmt,Threshold_Num_Visit,top_merch_list)
+                 Inputs: See function recommendationSystem_A above for definitions of the input variables
+                 Outputs: recommendation based on combined logic between cosine and pearson in the form of list

+8. Function Name: recommendationSystem_C(merchant_user_visited,SimMethod,df_mtx,merchant_popularity_count,count_per_merch,\
+                                meanamt_per_merch,top_merch_list)
+		  Inputs: See function recommendationSystem_A above for definitions of the input variables
+                  Outputs: recommendation based on either pearson or cosine similarity scores.
+                           The difference between recommendationsystem_A/B with C is that C only considered similarity scores for results and the results are displayed as a dictionary with keys as top merchants and values as similarity scores